drone-comp/drone-comp.ita.br/content/admission/admission.md

 The selection process takes place twice a year based on the academic semester.

-* **• Period 1** -  usually in April, to start the course in the 2nd period of the same year;
+* **Period 1** -  usually in April, to start the course in the 2nd period of the same year;

-* **• Period 2** - usually in September, to start the course in the 1st period of the following year.
+* **Period 2** - usually in September, to start the course in the 1st period of the following year.

 The process is unique for master's degree, Ph.D., and PMG (Graduate Master's Program) courses.